 Submission Guidelines

 As a forum for NCO professional development, we highly encourage submissions from all viewpoints, but we ask that you read and agree to the Terms of Participation listed below.
 Ensure your article is related and relevant to NCO professional development.
-However, we will consider articles that have value to the Army ... articles that introduce new concepts, provide fresh perspectives or views that differ from popular views.
-The experience and knowledge you share through this website will help support present and future NCOs and positively affect the future of the United States Army.
-Also, take advantage of the NCO Journal Facebook page to start a discussion and pass on your hard-earned knowledge and experience, mentor and be mentored, so that all NCOs can benefit from an open exchange of ideas.
+However, we will consider articles that have value to the Army ... articles that introduce new concepts, best practices, provide fresh perspectives or views that differ from popular views, and show critical thinking.
+The experience and knowledge you share through this website will help support present and future NCOs and positively affect the future of the U.S. Army.
 Please note the following Submission Guidelines:

 NCOJ Publication Agreement PDF

-• If available, please provide any and all multimedia content that supports your submission (photographs, video, audio, etc.) at the highest resolution possible along with a detailed description in a Microsoft Word document.
+• If available, please attach relevant multimedia content that supports your submission (photographs, video, audio, etc.) at the highest resolution possible, write a detailed description in the body of your email, and provide photo credit.
+Please do not embed your pictures in a word document.

 • Fill out the NCO Journal Publication Agreement and attach it with your submission.